department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/public-websites-cms-weekly-sync.md

 * CLP status
 * Recurring events
   * Sequency / runbook
+    * Research ongoing
+    * Future convo on roadmap to prod
   * Generating (and ability to regenerate?) sample content for FE dev and QA purposes
+    * Kelson to create some sample content
+    * How does FE pull location for events when available in BE - Kev and Kelson to discuss
-* "Connect with us" block on hub landing apges
+* "Connect with us" block on hub landing pages
 * No meeting week of Nov 17?
+  * Move to Friday 18 Nov.

 ## November 3